yu31/env-go/README.md

-# loader
+# env

-loader if a golang library for managing configuration data from environment variables or K/V storage
+env is a golang library for managing configuration data from environment variables or K/V storage

 ## Features
 * User-define struct tag name